Banner image

 What is a colonoscopy?

-Your provider can also use the procedure to diagnose causes for blood in your stool, unexplained weight loss and other conditions in the stomach and intestines.
+A colonoscopy is a screening to check for colorectal cancer (colon and rectal), precancerous growth (polys) and other conditions in the large intestine.
+The procedure may also be used to diagnose causes of blood in your stool, unexplained weight loss and other conditions in the stomach and intestines.

 Types of colonoscopies